Gasta88/data_modeling_postgres/.ipynb_checkpoints/README-checkpoint.md

 Query to retrieve the tile of all songs that last more than the avarage duration:

 `SELECT title FROM songs WHERE duration >= (SELECT AVG(duration) FROM songs);`

+## Files in the repo

+The files inside this repository can be divided in *production* an *testing*.

+The *production* files are the Python ones that are used to:

+- run the tables generation inside `sparkifydb`.
+- process the song/log data via the data pipeline.

+Jupyter notebooks are used as *testing* files to inspect the content of the database and the individual ETL steps.